Bunker/pitslamp.com/content/blog/2013-06-05-workshop-film-photography-and-darkroom.md

   * Difference between enlargers
   * The different material needed and why
   * Techniques and how to solve certain problems
-  * You&#8217;ll print 1 of your own pictures and take it with you afterwards
+  * You'll print 1 of your own pictures and take it with you afterwards

 **Details**